GabrielMarquesM/MIC-1-Emulator/README.md

 # MIC-1 Emulator & IJVM Assembler

-This [MIC-1](https://en.wikipedia.org/wiki/MIC-1) Emulator and [IJVM](https://en.wikipedia.org/wiki/IJVM) Assembler was made as project for the Computer Architecture course.
+This [MIC-1](https://en.wikipedia.org/wiki/MIC-1) Emulator and [IJVM](https://en.wikipedia.org/wiki/IJVM) Assembler were both made as project for the Computer Architecture course.

 Most of the comments are in Portuguese, and could possibly be translated later.